 Club sports are offered to provide the opportunity for a group of students to devote more time to one specific activity.
-All full-time undergraduate students are eligible to participate in any of the various clubs.
-Emphasis is placed on student leadership and within each club members have the opportunity to become involved in the organizing, administering, and supervising of the club's activities.
-Club sports include women's ice hockey, women's indoor soccer, Vermont disc, fencing, wrestling, men's indoor soccer, cycling, and rugby.
+All fulltime undergraduate students are eligible to participate in any of the various clubs.
+Emphasis is placed on student leadership and, within each club, members have the opportunity to become involved in the organizing, administering, and supervising of the club's activities.
+Club sports include women's ice hockey, women's indoor soccer, women's indoor field hockey, ultimate frisbee, fencing, cycling, volleyball, gymnastics, cheerleading, crew, karate, men's wrestling, men's indoor soccer and men's rugby.

 Competitive sports are a desirable part of a student's program of education.
-The recreational sports department aims at fulfilling this responsibility by serving all students.
-A wide variety of 48 intramural activities is offered, and all full-time students are eligible to participate in as many activities as they choose.
+The recreational sports program aims to fulfill this responsibility by serving all students.
+A wide variety of 48 intramural activities is offered, and all students taking four or more credits are eligible to participate in as many activities as they choose.
 Teams may be organized from any residence hall, fraternity, sorority, or independent source.

 Recreational facilities are available every day to provide students the opportunity to drop in and participate informally in activities which interest them.
 Racquetball, tennis, and squash courts are used on a reservation basis, while the basketball courts are used on a first-come, first-served basis.
 In addition, students are free to use the pool, rink, weight room, and track whenever these areas are open for recreational hours.